nikvoronin/Sokoban/README.md

 #####_###_#@##__..#
 ____#_____#########
 ____#######________

 </pre>

 ## Levels Pack

-Levels contains in one text file with predefined name 'levels.pack'.
-You can pack it into zip-file with the same name.
-Game automatically recognizes when you use zip or plain text file.
+Levels are contains in text file with predefined name 'levels.pack'.
+You can pack file into a .zip file with the same name.
+Game will automatically recognize zipped files.

+# Command-line

+Sokoban.exe<br>
+Sokoban.exe userDefinedLevels.pack